arandomboiisme.github.io

 I feel the need to admit the fact that video files are more complex than I initially thought them to be.

 As a result, a huge part of my time on this project was spent just trying to understand the specifications of an MP4 file.
 Try your luck.
-Hopefully you get farther than I did.
+Hopefully you get further than I did.

 I expected to find some chunk of bytes that directly translated to each frame in a video, which I would then take and decode in a loop.